Islam in India: Muslim–Sikh conflict

 Sikhism emerged in the Punjab during the Mughal period.
 Conflict between early Sikhs and the Muslim power center at Delhi reached an early high point in 1606 when Guru Arjan, the fifth guru of the Sikhs, was tortured and killed by Jahangir, the Mughal emperor.
 After the death of the fifth beloved Guru his son took his spot as Guru Hargobind, who basically made the Sikhs a warrior religion.
-Guru ji was the first to defeat the Mughal empire in a battle which had taken place in present Sri Hargobindpur in Gurdaspur After this point the Sikhs were forced to organise themselves militarily for their protection.
-Later in the 16th century, Tegh Bahadur became guru in 1665 and led the Sikhs until 1675.
+Guru ji was the first to defeat the Mughal empire in a battle which had taken place in present Sri Hargobindpur in Gurdaspur Later in the 16th century, Tegh Bahadur became guru in 1665 and led the Sikhs until 1675.
 Teg Bahadur was executed by the Mughal Emperor Aurangzeb for helping to protect Hindus, after a delegation of Kashmiri Pandits came to him for help when the Emperor condemned them to death for failing to convert to Islam.
-At this point Aurangzeb had instituted forceful conversions on the basis of charging citizens with crimes then sparing them from punishments (up to death) if they converted.
+At this point, Aurangzeb had instituted forceful conversions on the basis of charging citizens with crimes then sparing them from punishments (up to death) if they converted.
 This led to a high increase of violence between the Sikhs and Hindus as well as rebellions in Aurangzeb's empire.
 This is an early example which illustrates how the Hindu-Muslim conflict and the Muslim-Sikh conflicts are connected.
 After this Guru Gobind Singh and the Sikhs helped the next successor of the throne of India to rise, who was Bahadur Shah Zafar.
 For a certain period of time good relations were maintained somewhat like they were in Akbar's time until disputes arose again.
 The Mughal period saw various invaders coming into India through Punjab with which they would loot and severely plunder.
 Better relations have been seen by Dulla Bhatti, Mian Mir, Pir Budhu Shah, Pir Bhikham Shah, Bulleh Shah.